GhadahAlabbadi/python-bootcamp/week-5/day-4/README.md

 }
 ```

+In this example:

+- `repeat()` repeats the column pattern.
-- `auto-fit` fits as many columns as the available space allows.
+- `auto-fit` fits as many columns as possible.
-- `minmax()` sets a minimum and maximum size for each column.
+- `minmax()` defines the minimum and maximum width.
+- `250px` is the minimum width.
-- `1fr` allows the remaining space to be shared equally.
+- `1fr` allows the item to expand into available space.

-The Features/Courses section can display:

-- Desktop: 3 cards
-- Tablet: 2 cards
-- Mobile: 1 card
+This pattern allows cards to reorganize automatically across different screen sizes.

+---

-## Grid Lines and Spanning
+### Grid Lines and Spanning

-Grid items can span across more than one column.
+Grid items can span across multiple columns.

+Example:

 ```css
 .featured {